 That show will be missed.
 He interviewed Billy Joel too, as well as the entire cast of “The Simpsons”.
 I looked for the Billy Joel interview but I couldn’t find it.

 I haven’t seen very many episodes of the show but now would be a great time for Bravo to put it on reruns to honor his memory.

 Shana, if there are no further announcements?
 It’s time to start the Quiz!!!!
-Everyone will be very happy to know it’s a short quiz this time:
+Everyone will be very happy to know it’s a short quiz this time, and here it is: